This SNS network is finding new ways to use hemicellulose.

 But, it has been shown that hemicelluloses are suitable for use as emulsions and stabilisers.
 The properties have great potential for cosmetics, pharmaceuticals and chemicals.

 We still need to develop the methods to extract, purify and utilise hemicelluloses.

 Three existing projects involving wood hemicelluloses will be combined in the new SNS-supported project.
-One project in Finland is working on oxidised wood hemicelluloses as film additives, and another on stabilising emulsions.
+One project in Sweden is working on oxidised wood hemicelluloses as film additives, and a project in Finland on stabilising emulsions.
 A project in Norway is examining wood prebiotics and will continue in the field of hemicellulose.
-A Swedish project is working on the oxidation of wood xylans (a type of hemicellulose common in hardwoods).
+A Swedish project is also working on the oxidation of wood xylans (a type of hemicellulose common in hardwoods).

 Being brought together, the existing projects will improve understanding of hemicellulose utilisation.
 In the long run, the results will help to change hemicellulose from a waste product to a valuable resource.